tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 	</div>
 </div>

-In the end, after sitting on the pictures a bit I wasn't too satisfied with what I had.
-I went back to my soul place, the desert, and asked my friend Jeremiah Warren to meet me there.
-He shot the new video and portrait for me with me on retouching and editing.
+After sitting on the pictures a bit I wasn't too satisfied with how I looked so I messaged my friend Jeremiah<a id="anchor-4" href="#note-4" class="fieldnotes-anchor">[4]</a> to meet me in my soul place, the desert.
+He shot the new video and portrait for me and I finished it off with retouching.

+## Style Decisions

-Visual design is a series of decisions made one after another to craft a persona.
-A lot of these decisions were made in previous iterations of my website that I continue forward so I don't always have to start over.
-After doing some sketches on paper (there's no sense taking a picture of these because they're scribbles to most people), I started laying things out:
+Visual design is a series of decisions made one after another to craft a look and feel.
+A lot of these decisions were made in previous iterations of my website.
+I don't always have to start over because I carry forward the decisions I still agree with (that's the joy of working in iterative chunks.)

+After doing some sketches on paper (no sense taking a picture of these because they're scribbles), I started laying things out:

 <div class="grid">
 	<div class="grid__item three--one-half">